All Episodes

 There isn't much about it.

-You know, mostly I regret, I guess, the storm afterwards.
+I regret, you know, mostly I regret, I guess, the storm afterwards.

-You know, the way it was covered, the way it was perceived, and and the attention that it took away from the fantastic performances from my teammates.
+You know, the way it was covered, the way it was perceived, and the attention that it took away from the fantastic performances from my teammates.

 You know, I regret doing that.